tingggggg/python-call-C/README.md

 `python setup.py build_ext --inplace`

-## python use ctypes to load .so and call function form module
+## python use ctypes to load .so and call function from module
 * load module

 `clib = ctypes.CDLL("./lib/NMS.so")`